Deadly shooting in West Philadelphia

 Officers responded at 9:45 p.m.
 Saturday to a home in the 4100 block of Leidy Street after receiving a 911 call about gunshots fired.

-When they entered the house, they found the lifeless body of a man in his 20s.
+When they entered the house, they found the lifeless body of 22-year-old man.

 Investigators say he had been shot several times.